 Napoleon Douglas is a traveling Actor, Choreographer, and Teaching Artist who received a BA in Theatre Arts from Drake University.
 The Roosevelt High School Alumnus (’10) has been very involved in the Des Moines Area Arts Community throughout the years.
 While at Drake, Napoleon studied with Leanne Freeman-Miller and Christine Fortner-Blanner and worked under the direction of Aimee Beckmann-Collier in the prestigious Drake and Chamber Choirs.
-He is currently in pursuit of a Master in Business Administration from Southern New Hampshire University.
+He received a Master in Business Administration from Southern New Hampshire University.
 Since graduation he has worked extensively in music theater, as a member of the Resident Artist Company at Midtown Arts Center in Ft.
 Collins, CO and as a Teaching Artist at The Denver Center for the Performing Arts in Denver, CO.
-His notable credits include Ghost of Christmas Yet to Come in A Christmas Carol (Denver Center Theatre Company), Judas in Jesus Christ Superstar and T.J. in Sister Act (Arvad Center for the Arts and Humanities), Seaweed Stubbs in Hairspray (Rising Star Theatre Co and Playhouse on the Square), Beadle Bamford in Sweeney Todd (MAC), Jud Fry in Oklahoma, (MAC), Franco in Superior Donuts (StageWest).
+His notable credits include Jimmy Early in Dreamgirls (Playhouse on the Square), Ghost of Christmas Yet to Come in A Christmas Carol (Denver Center Theatre Company), Judas in Jesus Christ Superstar and T.J. in Sister Act (Arvada Center for the Arts and Humanities), Seaweed Stubbs in Hairspray (Rising Star Theatre Co and Playhouse on the Square), Beadle Bamford in Sweeney Todd (MAC), Jud Fry in Oklahoma, (MAC), Franco in Superior Donuts (StageWest).
+He will play the Simba track in Festival of the Lion King (Hong Kong Disneyland) commencing in September 2018.
 Institutionally, Napoleon has worked for various non-profit organizations as a consultant and assistant in arts administrative departments, including City Voices.
 Napoleon is also a former member of the renowned Isiserettes Drill and Drum Corps, who performed for both Inauguration Parades for President Barack Obama and was the national representative at the Afro-Academic, Cultural and Technological Olympics (Vocal Music: Classical, Oratory and Dance).

 Amanda Lowe is an ’08 graduate of Roosevelt High School, where she won the Superintendent’s Award for vocal music.
 Amanda continued her music education at Augsburg College in Minneapolis, MN with the support of a vocal performance scholarship.
 She received her Bachelor of Science in Music Therapy and finished her music therapy internship at Rainbow Mental Health Facility in Kansas.
 She has studied under Janet Fried, Sonya Thompson, and the choir director Peter Hendrickson.
 Amanda was the recipient of Augsburg’s prestigious Hognander Scholarship her senior year.
 She has soloed with numerous choirs and studied at the Wesley Balk Opera Institute workshop.